 North Peace Regional Airport became a port of entry under Canada’s Department of Transport in April, 1951.
 Since then, the airport has become an important regional gateway for business and tourism.
 We are proud to safely and efficiently serve the North Peace region, driving economic activity and investing in our community.

 In 2019, North Peace Regional served more than 278,000 passengers travelling on commercial and charter flights for leisure and business.
 North Peace Regional Airport is operated by Vantage Airport Group, an industry-leading investor, developer and manager of airports around the world.

 - Located in one British Columbia’s fastest-growing regions, North Peace Regional Airport serves the Peace River Region, including the District of Taylor and the City of Fort St. John.

-- In 2019, YXJ welcomed a record 278,720 passengers travelling on three different commercial airlines: Air Canada, Central Mountain Air and WestJet.
+- In 2019, YXJ welcomed a record 278,720 passengers travelling on two different commercial airlines: Air Canada and WestJet.

-- Today, scheduled passenger service connects business and leisure travellers to Calgary, Edmonton, Vancouver and Prince George – and to more than 100 onward destinations via airline hubs in these cities.
+- Today, scheduled passenger service connects business and leisure travellers to Calgary and Vancouver – and to more than 100 onward destinations via airline hubs in these cities.

 - YXJ’s storied history began in 1938, when the local Board of Trade advocated the Department of Transport to invest in a landing strip strategically located on the air route between Edmonton and White Horse.